 Willis O'Brien (1886-1962) is considered the granddaddy of stop motion animation, having worked on the effects for the silent THE LOST WORLD and the landmark KING KONG.
-O'Brien was the mentor of Ray Harryhausen (who started as his assistant and eventually surpassed him career-wise) and even received a special Oscar for his work on MIGHTY JOE YOUNG.
+O'Brien was the mentor of Ray Harryhausen (who started as his assistant and eventually surpassed him career-wise) and even received a special Academy Award for his work on MIGHTY JOE YOUNG.
 Still active in his 70s, THE BLACK SCORPION was one of the last films he worked on (though he was helped greatly here by assistant Pete Peterson, as Harryhausen was off on his own by this time).
-It's basically B-movie monster fare, with a conventional plot not unlike many other similar films of the period.
+It's typical B-movie monster fare, with a conventional plot not unlike many other similar films of the period.

 Definitely robbing a thing or two from 1954's THEM (also released by Warner Bros.), geologists Hank Scott (1950s sci-fi fixture Richard Denning, CREATURE WITH THE ATOM BRAIN) and Arturo Ramos (Carlos Rivas, THEY SAVED HITLER’S BRAIN) are driving around Mexico in the aftermath of a volcanic eruption in the area.
-They first discover an empty house with a deserted baby (watch Denning pointing at the baby with his pistol!), a crushed police car, and a dead cop with the look of panic on his face.
+They first discover an empty house with a deserted baby (watch Denning pointing at the tyke with his pistol!), a crushed police car, and a dead cop with the look of panic on his face.
 It seems that the eruption has caused giant-sized scorpions to emerge from underneath the Earth, and they are feeding on locals citizens and animals.
 Actually, the title refers to one really big scorpion, but there are dozens of the slightly-smaller buggers stomping about.

 BACK TO REVIEWS